Doctor in Clover: Production

 The novel Doctor in Clover was published in 1960.
 Film rights were bought by the Rank Organisation, whose head of production Earl St John announced the film for production in 1961.
 However, it took a number of years for the film to be made.
 The film was formally announced in 1964, one of a series of comedies that Rank were making at the time (others including Carry On Cleo and That Riviera Touch).

 The film was shot in Carnaby Street, Wormwood Scrubs and Pinewood Studios.

 The opening credits include the following acknowledgement: We are grateful for the help and facilities given at Wexham Park Hospital by the staff of the Hospital, Humphreys Ltd. and The Windsor Group Hospital Management Committee.

 While the film was shown at its full 101-minute duration in most other countries, the British Board of Film Classification ordered that the UK cinema version had to be cut down to 97 minutes in order to get an "A" (adult) classification, and that duration has remained in later British video releases.

 Reception

 The film opened in London on 4 March 1966, with general release following on 3 April.

 Critical

 The Monthly Film Bulletin wrote: "Apart from a flurry of schoolboy smut about blanket baths and so forth, this depressing comedy relies almost exclusively on well-tried slapstick routines: people pulling each other into a swimming-pool, a fire extinguisher getting out of hand and soaking everybody in sight, laughing gas set off among the guests at a party.
 James Robertson Justice, Leslie Phillips and Joan Sims work hard without a funny line to share between them; and Arthur Haynes contributes a tiresome comedy turn (based on his TV persona) as an argumentative patient."

 "The title alone will go a long way towards selling this picture", noted Graham Clarke in Kinematograph Weekly, "and it backs this with a good ration of knockabout fun."

-Filmink argued it "felt different from others in the “doctor” franchise because the main doctor was not a straight man like Dirk Bogarde or Michael Craig but Phillips, who played a broad character type.
-However, there are genuine funny moments and stunning women and the movie was a big hit in Britain."